reorx/awesome-chatgpt-api/README.md

     - [ChatGPT Grammar Check PopClip Extension](https://github.com/hirakujira/ChatGPT-Grammar-Check-PopClip-Extension)

-        Send the selected text to ChatGPT, and check the grammar for you.
+        Similar to the ChatGPT Proofreader extension, with a different prompt and a downloadable package.

 - [Drafts](https://getdrafts.com/) Actions